yugabyte/yugabyte-db/docs/content/latest/quick-start/build-apps/ysql/c.md

 The tutorial assumes that you have:

-- installed YugabyteDB, and created a universe with YSQL enabled.
+- installed YugabyteDB, and created a universe.
 If not, please follow these steps in the [Quick Start guide](../../../quick-start/explore-ysql).
 - have a 32-bit (x86) or 64-bit (x64) architecture machine.
 - have gcc 4.1.2+, clang 3.4+ installed.